Keep up to date with University news and upcoming events.

 The University has a welcoming and supportive community.
-With a large number of classes taking place online, we should try to consider the diverse situations our fellow students are in – some may be living alone and struggling with the isolation, others have caring responsibilities that need to be woven in to the university day.
+We should try to consider the diverse situations our fellow students are in – some may be living alone and struggling with the isolation, others have caring responsibilities that need to be woven in to the university day.
 Let’s look out for each other as much as possible, taking the time to ask, ‘how are you today?’ and organising virtual social activities.

 Here are some ideas to help you with your Wellbeing, but please remember if you need additional support please contact one of our Support Services which are free to access for all students.